serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 - horike37
 - payoub

-### Call for participation
+### Get involved

 Serverless has an awesome and vibrant community.
 Do you want to help us develop the best Serverless tools out there?

 Congributing isn't just writing code!
-Chime in into discussion, help with documentation updates or review PRs.
+Chime in on discussion, help with documentation updates or review PRs.

 Just filter by [our labels](https://github.com/serverless/serverless/labels) such as [easy-pick](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Feasy-pick), [help-wanted](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Fhelp-wanted) or [needs-feedback](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback) to find areas where you can help us!